 Resort activities, fitness center, spa, and four restaurants -- plus golf, bikes, and so much more

-The Makena Beach and Golf Resort's features are expansive and fully renovated in 2012.
+The Makena Beach and Golf Resort's features are expansive and were fully renovated in 2012.
 A once cramped fitness center is now a spacious facility with LifeFitness equipment and natural light.
-The spa offers a variety of Hawaiian themed treatments -- the sunburn relief treatment is probably pretty popular.
-Sports enthusiasts will appreciate six tennis courts.
-Night play is available, reserve a court in advance.)
+The spa offers a variety of Hawaiian-themed treatments -- the sunburn relief treatment is probably pretty popular.
+Sports enthusiasts will likely appreciate six tennis courts.
+Night play is available, but reserve a court in advance.
 There are free Schwinn bike rentals with helmets and locks for exploring the island.
-The 18-hole Makena course was designed by famed golf architect Robert Trent Jones Jr., and his 6,914 yard design is notoriously difficult due to narrow fairways.
+The 18-hole Makena course was designed by famed golf architect Robert Trent Jones Jr., and his 6,914-yard design is notoriously difficult due to narrow fairways.
 Hotel guests get a discount on green fees.

-As with most restaurants in Hawaii, the four available at the resort are pretty pricy.
-Choose from Cafe Kiowai for breakfast buffet and a la carte brunch overlooking the koi ponds, Molokini Bar & Grille for seafood and island fare romantic dinners, or the Pool Bar & Grill for poolside casual lunches and cocktails.
+As with most restaurants in Hawaii, the four available at the resort are pretty pricey.
+Guests can choose from Cafe Kiowai for breakfast buffet and a la carte brunch overlooking the koi ponds, Molokini Bar & Grille for seafood and island fare romantic dinners, or the Pool Bar & Grill for poolside casual lunches and cocktails.
 Barista 5400 serves Starbucks coffee and snacks throughout the day.
-All restaurants are resort casual and room service serves dinner late, but not 24-hours a day.
+All restaurants are resort casual and room service serves dinner late, but not 24 hours a day.

 Each week, the resort hosts a sunset luau with an open bar, buffet meal, and hula performances.
 Free daily resort activities include everything from yoga to storytelling to hula-dance lessons.